 - vegetable oil

-Preparation1.
-Grate the onions and potatoes into a large strainer over a bowl (you could also do this through the grating blade in a food processor).
+- Grate the onions and potatoes into a large hand towel or strainer over a large bowl (you could also do this through the grating blade in a food processor).

-2. Press on the potato mixture in the strainer and discard any clear liquid in the bowl under the strainer.
+- Press on the potato mixture in the strainer and discard any clear liquid, reserving the thick white starch in the bowl.

-3. Place the onion, potatoes, egg, flour, salt and pepper in a bowl and throughly combine.
+- Place the onion, potatoes, reserved potato starch, egg, flour, salt and pepper in a bowl and throughly combine.

-5. Place one heaping tablespoon of potatoes in the oil forming a circle.
+- Place 1-2 heaping tablespoon of potatoes in the oil forming a circle.

 - Cook for 2-3 minutes or until golden and flip over.

 - Cook another 2-3 minutes or until cooked through and remove to a paper towel lined plate to drain.

 - Can be served immediately or kept warm in a 300 degree oven until all latkes are prepared.